ramunasm/instabot.py/README.md

                log_mod = 0)
 ```
 ####2) Set likes and unlike:
-How many likes does the bot give in one day.
+Limit of likes in one day.
 Default value is 1000 likes per 24 hours.
 If use more than 1000 likes in a single day day - instagram can ban you.
 Usually this bot is ran 24/7 and is set to spread out the 1000 likes evenly throughout the day.
 If you want more likes - you can use auto_mod() - set this parameter to 5000 or 10000 or more.
 Delay formula is: `(24 hour * 60 minute * 60 second / like_per_day)`
 ######Be careful, don't set more than 1000 like in one day!
 ```python
 like_per_day=1000
 ```
-Don't like media (photo or video) if it have more than `media_max_like` likes. `media_max_like = 0` will ignore this property.
-If media have too much likes - your like have not feedback.
+Don't like media (photo or video) if it has more than `media_max_like` likes. `media_max_like = 0` will ignore this property.
+If media has too much likes - your like will not get the desired effect.
-Don't like media (photo or video) if it have less than `media_min_like` likes. `media_min_like = 0` will ignore this property.
+Don't like media (photo or video) if it has less than `media_min_like` likes. `media_min_like = 0` will ignore this property.
 ```python
 media_max_like=10
 media_min_like=0